jamest92/WhenIWork/README.md

  ```

 ### Transforming the data:
 This function simply transforms the aggregated dataframe frame into a pivot table format.
 The pivot table contains one row for each `user_id` and has columns populated with the `length` of time each user spent on each `path`.
+If there were no time spent on a particular `path`, then the default value is 0.

 ```
 def format_output_for_csv(table):